Mobirise

 Ian Brown has been tuning and servicing pianos in the Newcastle, Hunter Valley, Nelson Bay and Central Coast regions since 2011.
 He completed formal music training at the Conservatorium of Music in Sydney, being a student of the piano since the age of 6 and a keen observer of the tuning process when the tuner would come to call.
-Ian has also trained with members of the APTTA and supported piano stores in Sydney and Brisbane.
+Ian has also trained with members of the APTTA and supported piano stores in Sydney, Brisbane and Canberra.

 As well as home and concert clients, Ian assists churches, schools and music teachers, recognising their unique needs.